 \subsection{Dual active-set solver}

 To benefit from warm-starting, we apply the dual active-set solver proposed by \citet{arnstrom_dual_2022}.
-Unlike primal solvers, which require a feasible initial iterate $x_0$, dual solvers are easier to warm-start, as the non-negativity of the dual variables always allows $\lambda_0 = \mathbf{0}$ as a feasible starting point.
-The \texttt{DAQP} solver\footnote{\url{{https://github.com/darnstrom/daqp}}} follows Algorithm~\ref{alg:dual_active_set_method} (Appendix~\ref{ch:algorithm}) from \cite{arnstrom_dual_2022} and leverages an $LDL^T$ factorization for efficient numerical updates.
-Since the working set changes by at most one constraint per iteration, the lower unit triangular matrix $L$ and diagonal matrix $D$ can be updated via rank-one modifications, reducing computational complexity.
-Singularity is directly detected from the diagonal of $D$, and the main computations are performed using forward/backward substitution, avoiding explicit matrix inversion.
-The extent to which previous computations can be reused depends on the change in the working set $\mathcal{W}$ at each iteration.
-Specifically, if the modification occurs near the end of the working set, most of the previous factorization can be reused, whereas changes earlier in the set require recomputation of a larger portion during the substitution steps.
+Unlike primal solvers, which require a feasible initial iterate $x_0$, dual solvers are easier to warm-start, as dual non-negativity always allows $\lambda_0 = \mathbf{0}$ as a feasible starting point.
+The \texttt{DAQP} solver\footnote{\url{{https://github.com/darnstrom/daqp}}} follows Algorithm~\ref{alg:dual_active_set_method} (Appendix~\ref{ch:algorithm}) from \cite{arnstrom_dual_2022} and leverages an $LDL^T$ factorization for efficient updates.
+Since the working set changes by at most one constraint per iteration, the lower unit triangular matrix $L$ and diagonal matrix $D$ are updated via rank-one modifications, reducing complexity.
+Singularity is detected directly from the diagonal of $D$, and the computations rely on forward/backward substitution, avoiding explicit matrix inversion.
+The reuse of previous computations depends on where in the ordered representation of the working set $\mathcal{W}$ the modification occurs, changes near the end allow most of the factorization to be reused, whereas earlier changes require recomputing a larger portion during the substitution steps.